NiceDuckGames/GDVN/README.md

 Converts a Variant into a String formatted using the Variant's constructor syntax.
 If `data` is a Dictionary or Array, this is done recursively for every key:value pair or element.
 Does not encode data into JSON format.

 #### `Variant parse_variant_strings(data: Variant) static`
 Converts a constructor syntax String back into a Variant.
-If `data` is a Dictionary or Array, this is done recursively for every key:value pair or element.
-Does not encode data into JSON format.
+If a Dictionary or Array is provided, the elements of the Dictionary or Array are converted and the structure is returned.

 #### `Variant string_to_variant(data: String) static`
 Converts a single constructor syntax String into a Variant.